 In the future, we may seek additional funding through new collaborative arrangements and public or private financings.
 Additional funding may not be available to us on acceptable terms or at all.
 Moreover, the terms of any additional financing may further adversely affect the holdings or the rights of our stockholders.
 For example, if we raise additional funds by issuing equity securities, further dilution to our existing stockholders will result.
-In addition, as a condition to providing additional funds to us, future investors may demand, and may be granted, rights superior to those of existing stockholders.
-If we are unable to obtain funding on a timely basis, we may be required to significantly delay or curtail one or more of our research or development programs and our ability to achieve our goals for 2020 may be delayed or diminished.
+In addition, as a condition to providing additional funding on a timely basis, we may be required to significantly delay or curtail one or more of our research or development programs and our ability to achieve our goals for 2020 may be delayed or diminished.
 We also could be required to seek funds through arrangements with collaborators or others that may require us to relinquish rights to some of our technologies, product candidates or products that we would otherwise pursue on our own.
 Even if we are able to raise additional funds in a timely manner, our future capital requirements may vary from what we expect and will depend on many factors, including: